salahov30/leech-clinic/README.md

-## Client part wep aplication "Leech clinic"
+## Client part web aplication "Leech clinic"

 In the project directory, you can run: